The first time I sat a UCAT Quantitative Reasoning subtest, I got 480.

 You glance at the question, estimate roughly what the answer should be (around 25, say), and look at the options.
 If three of them are 60, 10, and 145, you don't need to calculate the exact value, you already know it's the fourth one.
 You've just saved 45 seconds.

 Other eyeballing techniques worth practising: looking at the final digit of a calculation to eliminate wrong answers.
 Reading graph and table trends rather than specific values.
 Spotting when an answer can't possibly be in a certain range based on the data.
-This is efficiency.

 QR triggers: the 80% to 100% upgrade